noaione/yuusha-shoukan-ln/sources/v07/chapter2x1.md

 exactly her other self said that she was better off not noticing...

 “Kuromueina held out her hand to us.
-However, that’s only because Kuromueina is “stronger than us”.
+However, that’s only because Kuromueina is _stronger_ than us.
 Lillywood and the others call us their family.
-However, that’s only because “Lillywood and the others are capable of resisting our magic power of death”.”
+However, that’s only because Lillywood and the others are _capable_ of resisting our magic power of death.”

 [...Ah...
 Ahhhhh...]

 “Without the power to resist our magic power of death, Kuromueina wouldn’t have reached out to us.
 Lillywood and the others wouldn’t have called us their family.
-Yes, not one of them... “would have ever accepted us”.”
+Yes, not one of them... would have _ever_ accepted us.”

 [...You’re...
 You’re wrong...
 Stop...]